-USF Sarasota-Manatee’s College of Hospitality and Technology Leadership cut the ribbon on the Culinary Innovation Lab (CIL), a new teaching facility on Main St. in Lakewood Ranch Wednesday.
+USF Sarasota-Manatee’s College of Hospitality & Tourism Leadership cut the ribbon on the Culinary Innovation Lab (CIL), a new teaching facility on Main St. in Lakewood Ranch Wednesday.
 The Manatee Chamber of Commerce and the Greater Sarasota Chamber of Commerce joined local dignitaries and USFSM board members, administrators, faculty, staff, community supporters, restaurant and tourism advisers and business leaders in an official opening of the re-purposed space formerly occupied by the Viking Culinary Center.
-More than 50 students in the College of Hospitality and Technology Leadership prepared hors d’oeuvres and served over 125 guests.
+More than 50 students in the College of Hospitality & Tourism Leadership prepared hors d’oeuvres and served over 125 guests.

 The CIL is ideal as a venue for incubating ideas, innovations and skills for the fast growing tourism sector.